-Daniel Harms (Upstate New York) holds two masters’ degrees, one in anthropology and one in library and information science.
-His major area of research is magic from antiquity to the present, and he has been published in the Journal for the Academic Study of Magic and the Journal of Scholarly Publishing.
+Daniel Harms is a librarian and writer living in central New York.
+His major area of research is magic from antiquity to the present, especially necromancy and fairy magic.
+He has been published in Fortean Times, the Journal for the Academic Study for Magic, and the Enquiring Eye, as well as chapters for Palgrave Macmillan and Penn State Press books.
 Harms is also the author of two books on horror fiction and folklore.

 Three Centuries of Incantations, Charms & Ritual Magic

-Before Douce manuscript 116 landed in Oxford's Bodleian Library, this compilation of magical operations passed through the hands of four occult philosophers who recorded charms, seals, talismans, and...
+Over three centuries of pivotal magical development, four occult philosophers recorded charms, seals, talismans, and...
 READ MORE